Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Some useful moments of the Gaussian wave-packet

-In this section, we provide explicit formulas for several moments of the distribution and of the position for a Gaussian wave packet.
-These moments are used in Sec.~\ref{secapp:nonlinear_waves}.
+In this section, we provide explicit formulas for several moments of the distribution and of the position for a Gaussian wave-packet.
+These moments are used in Appendix~\ref{secapp:nonlinear_waves}.
 Considering the distribution

 we obtain

 The latter is true since the integrands are odd functions.
 Further,